Vansh-Baghel/Java-things/Java_notes.md

 ## Tail recursion
 * When we have last function call then its called tail recursion.
 * When we do additional steps like adding or return , then its not tail recursion.

+## Recursive relation
+* When we make the formula for recursion then its called recursive relation.

+## Steps to solve recursion
+1. Break problem into smaller steps if possible.
+2. Write recursive relation if needed.
+3. Draw the recursive tree.
+4. About the tree: -
+  a.
+See the flow of left tree cells and right tree cells like which is executing first.
+  b.
+See the flow of function that how are they getting stacked.
+  c.
+Draw the tree and pointer again and again using **pen and paper**.
+  d.
+Use debugger to see the flow.
+5. See where the functions are getting returned once its finished and what type of values are getting out.